 '''

 C: "GET MIDI_INPUT_PORT INFO 0 0"

+S: "name: Masterkeyboard"

+"alsa_seq_bindings: '64:0'"

+""

 '''

-S: "NAME: Masterkeyboard"

-"ALSA_SEQ_BINDINGS: '64:0'"

-4.3.11 Getting informations about specific MIDI port parameter
+4.3.11 Getting information about specific MIDI port parameter

-Use the following command to get detailed informations about a specific MIDI port parameter:
+Use the following command to get detailed information about specific MIDI port parameter:

-GET MIDI_INPUT_PORT_PARAMETER INFO <dev-id> <port> <param>
+GET MIDI\INPUT\PORT\PARAMETER INFO <dev-id> <port> <param>

-Where <dev-id> is the numerical ID of the MIDI input device as returned by the "GET MIDI_INPUT_DEVICES" command, <port> the MIDI port number and <param> a specific port parameter name for which information should be obtained (as returned by the "GET MIDI INPUT PORT INFO" command).
+Where <dev-id> is the numerical ID of the MIDI input device as returned by the "GET MIDI\INPUT\DEVICES" command, <port> the MIDI port number and <param> a specific port parameter name for which information should be obtained (as returned by the "GET MIDI INPUT PORT INFO" command).

 LinuxSampler will answer by sending a <CRLF> separated list.
 Each answer line begins with the information category name followed by a colon and then a space character <SP> and finally the info character string to that info category.
-There are informations which are always returned, independently of the given channel parameter and there are optional informations which are only shown dependently to the given MIDI port.
+There is information which is always returned, independently of the given channel parameter and there is optional information which are only shown dependently to the given MIDI port.
 At the moment the following information categories are defined: